 After the wedding, Chunyu was appointed as the Governor to Nanke County where he worked and lived for twenty years with his wife and together they raised two kids.

 Death Did the Loving Couple Apart

-The prince, who was suffered from a chronical illness for years, died of heart attack when receiving the news.
+The prince, who was suffered from a chronic illness for years, died of a heart attack when receiving the news.

 Chunyu lost his love of life.

 Without the protection of his wife, Chunyu quickly fell victim to vicious factional battle and palace politics.

 One day, the skywatch officer reported to the king that a deadly catastrophe was approaching due to the emergence of a guest star in the sky.